markghsu/frontend-nanodegree-mobile-portfolio/README.md

 In order to build the "dist" folder, which includes all production files, the default gulp task can be run
 	gulp
 This will minimize css, javascript, images, and html and copy them from src to the production folder.
+Once the website is built, it can be run by opening the dist/index.html file in a browser.
+The Pizza page can be accessed directly by opening the dist/views/pizza.html file in a browser, or by following the link from the homepage (index.html).

 ###Part 1: Optimize PageSpeed Insights score for index.html